JonJagger/cyber-dojo/readme.txt

   or as a "support_filenames" entry.
 This is because cyber-dojo.sh is the name of the shell file assumed by the ruby code (on the server) to be the start point for running the tests.
-You can write any actions in the cyber-dojo.sh file but clearly any programs it tries to run must be installed on the server.
+You can write any actions in the cyber-dojo.sh file but clearly any programs it tries to run must be installed in the environment cyber-dojo.sh is running in.
   For example, if cyber-dojo.sh runs gcc to compile C files then gcc has to be installed.
 If cyber-dojo.sh runs javac to compile java files then javac has to be installed.
 - - - - - - - - - - - - - - - - - - - -
 "support_filenames": [ ... ]
   The names of necessary supporting files.
 Each of these files must exist in the directory.
-For example, junit jar files or nunit assemblies.
+For example, junit .jar files or nunit .dll assemblies.
   These are symlinked from the /languages folder to each animals /katas folder.
   Despite the name "support_filenames" you can symlink a folder if required which can be very handy.